Fort Collins Slip And Fall Lawyer

 Slip and fall accidents are unfortunately common occurrences.
 While some may escape with only bumps and bruises, others may incur serious injuries, such as:

-- Head trauma such as concussions or TBIs.
+- Traumatic brain injuries.
 Though they can affect anyone, these can be especially problematic for the elderly and may arise from nursing home negligence.

 - Broken bones.
 Often, victims of slip and fall injuries report broken wrist or hand bones from reflexively attempting to break a fall.